Kiran-255666/Agentic_AI_Training_Foundations/Instructions/Exercises/lab05-multi-remote-agents-with-a2a/multi-remote-agents-with-a2a.md

 1. Save the code file (*CTRL+S*) when you have finished.

-## Enable messages between the agents
+## Enable messages between the agents (We have already updated the mentioned files with the code mentioned in the instructions, but we would highly suggest going through it before executing it)

 In this task, you use the A2A protocol to enable the routing agent to send messages to the other agents.
 You also allow the title agent to receive messages by implementing the agent executor class.